Beloth/Ostston/Next/Notes.md

 * Fire at Lady Granrus's
 * Death of a prominent merchant's son.

+#####Clerk killed in the Warehouse
+* The clerk killed in the warehouse was actually the son of a prominant merchant Athar.
+Anartha.
+* Athar is one of the founding memebers of an up and coming merchant guild called The Lodge of Merchants
+* Offering a large reward for any information that leads to the capture of his killers
+* Weester to come forward

 ####Summons to the council
 Returning to the Springwell Inn they recieve a summons to the council to explain the situation in 2 days time.